The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips/dragonsong-war.md

 **What about Enshroud?**

 * This depends on when your group wants to use their raid buffs on Thordan.
 Some groups may use them later which would mean you would overcap on gauges and abilities while waiting for the raid buffs.
-If this happens, use the Enshroud after Gluttony in this Re-Opener and try to end on Soul Slice -> Gibbet/Gallows.
+If this happens, use the Enshroud after Gluttony in this Opener and try to end on Soul Slice -> Gibbet/Gallows.

 **The late Soul Slice and the Gibbet/Gallows:**

 * Be sure that your last GCDs, before Thordan becomes untargetable again, are Gibbet/Gallows and Soul Slice.
 Using Gibbet/Gallows this late before Thordan becomes untargetable will help us to not drop our enhanced Gibbet/Gallows buff.

-**When to use Harvest Moon in this Re-Opener:**
+**When to use Harvest Moon in this Opener:**

-* For this Re-Opener it doesn’t really matter when exactly you want to use Harvest Moon as there will not be any party buffs until the next time Thordan becomes untargetable.
+* For this Opener it doesn’t really matter when exactly you want to use Harvest Moon as there will not be any party buffs until the next time Thordan becomes untargetable.
 If you get an Astrologian Card, use it inside that window.

 ### Re-Opener after Sanctity of the Ward: bursting